IgorRodic/SentimentAnalyser/README.md

 ```
 which build and start up the WebAPI and the SQL server containers in detached mode.
 This can take some time until the containers are completely ready (30-60 seconds).
 The alternative is to run the API in debug mode by entering visual studio, selecting the docker-compose project as the start-up project, and runnig the application.

+There is a possibility that the container creation will fail when running for the first time (login failed for user 'sa') which is a knows sql server issue, because the database server is started up but not ready to receive connections yet.
+It this case just start the app again and everything will work fine.

 The swagger page of the WebAPI can be found on the following link (which is https only) https://localhost:5006/swagger/index.html which can be used for testing and documentation.
 The SQL Server database is started on port 21433, with username: sa; password: Finbet123!, with the initial sentiments added.

 A prerequisite for running the ClientApp is having [Angular](https://angular.io/guide/setup-local) 11 installed.
 The app can be started by running the following command in the SentimentAnalyser.ClientApp folder: